 The process of removing a mole (including atypical moles) is fairly simple and can be done in our medical office and is usually done by one of several ways.
-For any mole removal, the area can first be numbed to avoid any discomfort during the procedure.
+For any mole removal Fairfield County surgeons can first numb the area to avoid any discomfort during the procedure.

 If it is small, the mole and a small amount of tissue surrounding it can be “shaved” off with a scalpel, frozen with liquid nitrogen, or burned off (cauterization) with a laser.
 These procedures usually require no stitches.
 If the mole is irregular in shape or larger, our Connecticut plastic surgeons may need to surgically remove the mole.
 The area will be numbed and then the mole, as well as a small amount of healthy tissue from around it (called margins), will be removed.
 This procedure usually requires stitches to close the area and specific care.

 Our Connecticut mole removal, either for cosmetic reasons or when medically necessary, may result in a scar.
 However, the resulting scar may completely disappear on its own.
 This depends on your age, general skin condition, history of abnormal scarring (keloids), the size of the mole, the type of removal performed, and the location of the mole.
 If scarring is a concern, products specially designed for minimizing scarring may be recommended.